suzanamelo-m/suzanamelo/content/posts/three-things-about-next/index.md

 ![Next JS](/img/nextjs.png)

-Next.js was first launched in October 2016 by Vercel (formerly Zeit), years before I started programming.
-However, I only started learning it about a month ago when I needed to develop an application as part of a technical challenge using the famous “React framework”.
+Next.js was first launched in October 2016 by [Vercel](https://vercel.com/) (formerly Zeit), years before I started programming.
+However, I only started learning it about a month ago when I needed to develop an application as part of a technical challenge using the famous “React framework”.<br>
 Its latest version, Next.js 13.4, brought a lot of upgrades and changes on top of what already exists.

 I don’t intend to delve deeply into those changes here - you can easily find plenty of good articles already discussing features, but I wanted to highlight what was my “love at first sight” from a newbie perspective, with no preference order.

 ### Learning curve 📚

 As an immigrant woman who changed careers and entered the software development field after my 40s with no technical background, learning technology remains very challenging, especially when it is something I see for the first time.
 Although my love for programming and learning new things makes the process more pleasant and easier, it does not necessarily make things easier.

 However, I was surprised by how much easier it was to understand Next.js' logic and structure, which is built on top of React, providing extra features that I found very handy.
 The documentation is also easier to follow and understand.

 ### New Project 💻

 Next 13.4 offers you TypeScript and TailwindCSS by default, which is fantastic.
 I’d decided to use TypeScript to build a side project, but you can also use JavaScript or JSX.
 It is up to you.

 I learned software development by doing a bootcamp that utilized JavaScript as its core programming language.
 Although I used TS for a few months in a startup I previously worked with, it is still very challenging for me, and I love it.

 To start to play around with the latest version of Next.js, run the following command to create a new project (you will also need to have Node.js 16.8 or later):

 `npx create-next-app@latest`